|Nutrition Facts (per serving)|

-In another bowl, or on a large sheet of wax paper, sift the flour, salt, baking powder, and baking soda.
+In another bowl, or on a large sheet of waxed paper, sift the flour, salt, baking powder, and baking soda.
 Mix gently.

-In a small bowl, whisk together the egg, sour cream, and vanilla.
+In a small bowl, whisk together the egg, sour cream, and vanilla extract.

 With the mixer on low, add the sifted dry ingredients to the cocoa mixture alternately with the egg and sour cream mixture.
 Mix until all of the ingredients are combined.

 Fill the cupcake cups about two-thirds full with the batter.
 Bake for 20 to 25 minutes, or until a toothpick inserted in the center of a cupcake comes out clean.

 Cool in the pan for 5 to 10 minutes.
 Remove the cupcakes from the pan to a wire rack and cool completely before frosting.

 Top with your favorite frosting, homemade or purchased.